-▲ Merdeka celeprations on August 31, 195 - UMNO, MCA and MIC chiefs of Banting cutting the cake
+▲ Nardeka celebrations on August 31, 1959 - LAINO, MCA and MIC chiefs of Banting cutting the cake.

+He adopted a multi-ethnic approach in his, service although his primary concern was with the members of the Indian community who were poor and warainalised.
 He developed good rapport and trust with the party leadership and was given important roles to play.
-The leadership found him to be an honest and trustworthy member.
-Toh Puan Uma Sambanfian says, "He also did not get anything tanglible for his efforts.
-He was not a "yes" and but instead he tried to give something back to society and people.
-In contrast, many leaders now dan't know how to handle power.
-There are many negative practices and jostling for seats in the party.
+The leadership faund him to be an honest and trustworthy member.
+Toh Puan Uma, Sambanthan says, "He also did not get anything tangible for his efforts.
+He was not a 'yes' man but instead he tried to give something back to society and people.
+In contrast, many leaders now dan't how how to handle power.
+There are many negative practices and josting for seats in the party.